 Tips to Prevent Swimming Pool Algae from Coming Back

 Swimming pool algae can be a frustrating problem, and the last thing that you want after you finally get it under control is for it to come back.
-Luckily, algae is easier to prevent than it is to get rid of, so the hard part is already done.
+Luckily, algae is easier to prevent than it is to get rid of (even for saltwater pools turning green), so the hard part is already done.
 To avoid a future headache, invest a little time to work on preventing algae blooms.